Fansite: History

+Independently run fansites peaked in relative popularity around 2005.
+As the internet matured, many of the previously fragmented communities consolidated under new fledgling tech giants.
+New website offerings did not require users to understand the technical hurdles required to format and build custom webpages as was previously necessary to have a presence online.
+In the mid-to-late 2000s, fan communities started to migrate to platforms such as Fandom (launched in 2004 under the names Wikicities, later Wikia), Reddit (launched in 2005), Tumblr (launched in 2007), Facebook groups (launched in 2010), and Discord (launched in 2015).
+Short public discussions between fans additionally migrated away from fansite forums to places such as YouTube (launched 2005), Twitter (launched 2006), and Pinterest (launched 2010).

+Fansites operated and hosted by individuals are still created and persist today, but have become less common.
+Most traditional needs of fansites are able to be met by the social media platforms and services that replaced them.
+Additionally, because these services host many different communities, they are able to benefit from consolidated hosting infrastructure costs, access to a large existing user base when new communities are formed, and user familiarity with an existing website interface shared between multiple communities.
+In contrast, the benefits of creating and maintaining a fansite without help from these modern services include: greater freedom over website functionality, more flexibility to style webpages without conforming to a unified appearance, and independence from centralized services not directly controlled by fan communities.
+However, these benefits come at the cost of designing and hosting a website on a World Wide Web that is far more complex and competitive than in decades past, when fansites more commonly thrived.

 Motivations

 A study suggests that unofficial fansites are often built as an alternative to the "hard sell" approach of official fansites that carry commercial messages.
 A classification system developed by Wann breaks down eight motives of fandom.
 These motives, particularly those related to group affiliation and self-esteem, are a driving factor in the creation of unofficial fan sites.

 Satisfying the social psychology needs of group affiliation and self-esteem by visiting fansites, and, in particular, participating in the community aspects of fansites, appear to serve to increase fan behavior.

 Research on interpersonal attraction indicates that people generally prefer to socialize with those who are similar to them.
 For example, sports fans fulfill this need by attending sporting events in person.
 In the online world, fans fulfill this need by building or participating in online fansites.

 Many fans prefer to visit unofficial fansites for fan-related services, but still prefer an official fansite as the primary source for accurate information since it affords the closest affiliation with the target itself.